 Below is a list of additional refundable tax credits available for Louisiana Corporate Income and Corporate Franchise taxes.
-For credits against the corporate income tax, enter the credit description, identifying code, and the dollar amount claimed in the appropriate spaces on Lines 1 through 5 of Column A. For credits against the corporate franchise tax, enter the credit description, identifying code, and the dollar amount claimed in the appropriate spaces on Lines 1 through 5 of Column B. Unless otherwise stated in the instructions for each line, enter credit amounts in Column A or B.
+For credits against the corporate income tax, enter the credit description, identifying code, and the dollar amount claimed in the appropriate spaces on Lines 1 through 5 of Column A. For credits against the corporate franchise tax, enter the credit description, identifying code, and the dollar amount claimed in the appropriate spaces on Lines 1 through 5 of Column A. For credits against the corporate franchise tax, enter the credit description, identifying code, and the dollar amount claimed in the appropriate spaces on Lines 1 through 5 of Column B. Unless otherwise stated in the instructions for each line, enter credit amounts in Column A or B.